-Plant Heritage President Alan Titchmarsh and Josh Egan-Wyer of Pershore College at our 45th anniversary celebration in 2023.
-You are also welcome to attend our annual Members' event, which is a great way to meet other members, visit fantastic gardens and hear inspirational speakers.
-As a small charity, we ask that you buy a ticket like other members, which goes towards the costs of this event.
-OUR BOARD OF TRUSTEES Our Trustees are volunteers and kindly donate their time, skills and experience to support our work, by providing strategic advice and constructive challenge to the CEO and team; ensuring the charity is compliant with UK legal and regulatory requirements; overseeing financial health and sustainability; and supporting awareness raising and fundraising efforts.
+Sally Nex All of our Trustees are volunteers and generously donate their time, skills and experience to support our work, by providing strategic advice and constructive challenge to the CEO and team; ensuring the charity is compliant with UK legal and regulatory requirements; overseeing financial health and sustainability, including approving the budget; as well as helping to raise awareness of our work and supporting our fundraising efforts.
+We will be welcoming several new members to our board of trustees in December 2024.

-Left to right: Cecilia Bufton (Chair), Jim Marshall (Vice Chair), Gareth Morgan (Treasurer), Jasmine Jahromi, Della Weight, Sally Flatman, Kavita Kapoor, Emma Crawforth, David Mathers, Roderick Newton, John Humphreys, Claire Farrer.
 OUR PLANT HERITAGE STAFF TEAM We have a small team of professional staff, who mostly work part time and are based out of our office next to the RHS Wisley garden in Surrey.
 They handle membership enquiries, charm sponsors, manage the conservation programmes, write newsletters, run workshops, liaise with partner organisations, court the media, orchestrate our displays at flower shows, consolidate the accounts, and juggle a thousand other tasks!

-Gwen Hines Chief Executive
+Gwen Hines, CEO

-Gill Groombridge Business Manager
+Gill Groombridge, Business Manager

-Julia Cogan and Claire Ader Membership Team
+Julia Cogan and Claire Ader, Membership Team

-Mimi Wong Finance Officer
+Mimi Wong, Finance Officer

-Lucy Pitman Conservation Adviser
+Lucy Pitman, Conservation Adviser

-Liz Edwards Conservation Adviser
+Liz Edwards, Conservation Adviser

-Kalani Seymour, Threatened Plants Programme Manager

-Alison Foster Plant Records Officer

-VOLUNTEERING AT PLANT HERITAGE

-Volunteers are at the heart of our work.
+Kalani Seymour, Threatened Plants Programme Manager VOLUNTEERING AT PLANT HERITAGE Volunteers are at the heart of our work.
 We have many different kinds of volunteers, from trustees and committee members, to those who run local groups, organise events and represent us at shows, or take on specific roles like plant recording and digitising our archive.
 Many of our National Collection Holders are individuals who do it on a voluntary basis, and they are supported by volunteer Collection Coordinators.